vectordotdev/vector/rfcs/2020-09-28-cloudwatch-metrics.md

   endpoint = "127.0.0.0:5000/path/to/service" # optional, no default, relevant when region = ""
   region = "us-east-1" # required, required when endpoint = ""

-  period = "300" # period (s) to aggregate metrics over, optional, can be overridden at metric level, default 300 delay = "300" # delay collection by value (s), used to avoid collecting data that has not fully been processed by CloudWatch, optional, default 300 interval = "300" # interval to scrape metrics; should be a multiple of "period"; default 300
+  period_secs = 300 # period (s) to aggregate metrics over, optional, can be overridden at metric level, default 300 delay_secs = 300 # delay collection by value (s), used to avoid collecting data that has not fully been processed by CloudWatch, optional, default 300 interval_secs = 300 # interval to scrape metrics; should be a multiple of "period"; default 300

-  metrics_refresh_interval = 900 # interval to refresh available metrics for queried namespaces if globbing or all metrics are used; default 900
+  metrics_refresh_interval_secs = 900 # interval to refresh available metrics for queried namespaces if globbing or all metrics are used; default 900

   # Request
   request.in_flight_limit = 25 # optional, default, requests